SwingGuy1024/Blog/Bad Uses of Optional.md

     6   widget.doSomething();
     7 }

 Yeah.
 I've seen this.
 Once again, Optional means Required.
-And lines 2-4 are pointless.
+And lines 2-4 are unnecessary.
 Before `Optional` was invented, this would have behaved exactly the same way:

     1 private void someMethod(Widget requiredWidget) {
     2   requiredWidget.doSomething();  // may throw NullPointerException